DD2480-Group17/assignment4/README.md

 The changes that were done were the following:

 * A `public` `void` method called `refreshControllerList` was added in `LwjglInput` class.
 This class handles, among others, initialization of other class instances that handle the keyboard, mouse and controllers at the start of the game and setting up the input system correctly in the game. `refreshControllerList` method refreshes the controllers list by re-initialization of the `JInputControllerDevice` instance that re-polls the new controllers list every time it is created, and resetting the input system in the game.
-The added method also performs a cleanup for the threads spawned by the **lwjgl** library in `JInputControllerDevice` every time a new `JInputControllerDevice` is created.
-This is done in order not to exhaust operating system resources.
 Moreover, the added method invalidates the current Controller settings instance from current `AssetManager` if that screen was already loaded and saved in the AssetManager.

 * The constructor in `JInputControllerDevice.java` was edited to poll the list of plugged-in controllers every time an instance of `JInputControllerDevice` is created and to update the current controllers list.
+Moreover, it also performs a cleanup for the threads spawned by the **lwjgl** library in `JInputControllerDevice` every time the constructor is called.
+This is done in order not to exhaust operating system resources.

 * A button was added on the "main menu" screen by editing three files: `menu.lang`, `menu_en.lang` and `mainMenuScreen.ui`.